Display Bilingual:

 ➔ Present Simple with 'it's'

 ➔ The phrase 'it's nice' uses the present simple to express a general opinion or feeling.
+'It's' is a contraction of 'it is'.

 • Except for all the Christmases that you weren't there with me.

-➔ Past Continuous with 'weren't there'
+➔ Past Simple with 'weren't'

 • But now I really feel the spirit 'cause I love you like I do.

-➔ Present Simple with 'feel' and 'love'
+➔ Present Simple with 'feel' and contraction 'cause'